tier4/drs-docs/docs/calibration/index.md

     1. On the first dialog:
         ![](images/1st_diag.png)
         - Set “Board options” to Chess board
-        - Set "Parameters Profile" to Ceres Calib
+        - Set "Parameters Profile" to Ceres Intrinsics Calibrator
         - Then, press “Start”

     2. On the second dialog: